jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostMimeType(_findByPostMimeType string) ([]*Post, error)
 ```
-FindByPostMimeType searchs against the primary key post_mime_type and will return []*Post,error This method is a programatically generated finder for Post
+FindByPostMimeType searchs against the database table field post_mime_type and will return []*Post,error This method is a programatically generated finder for Post

 ```go